yyctw/A-simple-virus-spread-simulation/README.md

 ### Mathematical Model Description

 This is a dynamicial system.
 A dynamic system is a fixed rule that describes how all points in a fixed space change over time.
-First of all, I will give an activity area, and a dot represents a person.
-I will use input parameters to init everyone's status and build my mathematical model.
+First of all, the system will give an activity area, and a dot represents a person.
+It will use input parameters to init everyone's state and build the mathematical model.

-When running the Mathematical model, this model updates the status of everyone after each time slice.
+When running the Mathematical model, this model updates the state of everyone after each time step.
 The following is the calculation of the model.
-1. Check the status of everyone, find all infected poeple.
-2. According to those who are infected, find out all the people who are exposed to the risk of infection around the infected person.
+The components in RunStep():

+1. CheckPolicy(): Check the policy and modify the population state according to the policy.
+2. Move(): Everyone move one step.
+3. UpdateDirection(): Check everyone's direction and update as needed.
+4. SpreadVirus(): Check the distance between health person and infected person, if distance <= SPREAD_RANGE, the health person has the probability of INFECTED_RATE to be infected the virus.
-3. For those who are exposed at risk of infection
+5. RecoveredOrDead(): For those who are infected, update their status(maintain infection or recover or die).

-* check infection or not

-  randomly produce a infection number(float) between 0 and 1, if the infection number less than virus infection rate, then this person is not infected.
-Otherwise, change the status of this person to infected.

-4. For those who are already infected

-* check death or not

-  randomly produce a death number(float) between 0 and 1, if the death number less than virus mortality rate, then survive.
-Otherwise, change this person status to death.

-* check recovery or not

-5. Summary the status of everyone

-* check whether the policy should be implemented.

-* if there is no one be infected, then terminate.

-6. For all survived people(at the end of update)

-* check the status of position

-  If there is a collision, change the direction randomly.

-* check the policy implement or not.
+6. ClassifyPeople(): Classify People and save their coordinates for draw the results.

-Execute above calculations at each time slice until there is no one be infected.
+Execute above calculations at each time step until there is no one be infected.

 ## Program Workflow